afray44/DATA-STRUCTURES/STUDYGUIDE.md

           ------------------- | -------------------------- | ------------
-          Access              |    Random                  | Sequential from beginning of list (in order) Insertion/Deletion  | entries have to be shifted |Nothing must be done to entries Storage             |Allocated in one shot (intial size of array cannot change)|
+          Access              |    Random                  | Sequential from beginning of list (in order) Insertion/Deletion  | entries have to be shifted |Nothing must be done to entries Storage             |Allocated in one shot (initial size of array cannot change)| Allocated only when needed (Initial size of list can change)